IRT-Saint-Exupery/CoFMPy/docs/user_guide/data_sources.md

 ## A CSV file

 Data can be read directly from a CSV file.
-It must contain a first column with the time instants, and other following columns with the values for one or several variables.
-A file must start with a header containing the names of the columns: `t` for the first column and the variable names for others, e.g. `t,R,V_out,Iload`.
+The file must start with a header containing the names of the columns: a column titled `t` containing the time instants, and the other columns titled with variable names.
+For example, the CSV header could be `t,R,V_out,Iload`.

 Here is an example of data source CSV file: